-Mu has two shows at Mixed Blood Theatre for the 2011-2012 season.
-Does that mean I get free tickets?
+When Mu performs shows at Mixed Blood Theatre, does that mean I get free tickets?

-No. Mixed Blood Theatre is only offering free tickets for their own productions.
-Four Destinies and Edith Can Shoot Things and Hit Them are being performed in the Mixed Blood Theatre space, but are produced by Mu.
+Unfortunately, no. Mixed Blood Theatre is only offering free tickets for their own productions.
+Mu shows are often performed in the Mixed Blood Theatre space, but are solely produced by Mu.
 All advertised ticket fees apply for these shows.

 Do you offer ticket discounts?

 All Mu productions have student and senior rates.
 We also offer special rates for groups, classes, and community organizations.
 Occasionally, Mu offers special deals exclusively for our online followers.
 Like us on Facebook to take advantage of those deals!

 What is taiko?

 “Taiko” is the Japanese word for “big drum,” and is now also used in North America to describe a style of group performance derived from traditional Japanese drumming and martial arts-inspired movement.

 Everyone first starting to learn taiko must take an introductory class.
 Upon completion, the instructor will give his or her approval to move on to ongoing classes.
 Please visit our introductory classes page to learn more.